-A reliable phone system is essential for running a successful business.
+Reliable phone systems are essential for running a successful business.
 It’s key to successful business communication both with clients and employees.
 In addition, it allows you to monitor important metrics such as call volume, missed calls, and client satisfaction.

-If you are considering whether your current system truly meets your needs, here are five features business owners want in their virtual phone systems today.
+If you are considering whether your current business phone service truly meets your business needs, here are five features business owners want in their virtual phone systems today.

 What is a virtual phone system?

 Simply put, a virtual phone system is a phone system that is not a premise-based piece of hardware.
-It doesn’t live in the business environment.
-It’s usually hosted in the cloud (i.e. on the internet).
-The responsibility for managing it is not saddled on the client’s shoulders or on a consultant who’s in the telecom business, but rather should be a part of the phone service provider’s offering.
+It doesn’t live in the business environment like traditional phone systems do.
+Instead, it’s usually hosted in the cloud (i.e. on the internet).
+The responsibility for managing it should be a part of the phone service provider’s offering.

 There are many reasons why a business should choose a virtual phone system, not the least of which is a markedly improved communication experience between both your business and its clients and also internally within your organization.
 That said, identifying the features most useful for your business can seem overwhelming given the lengthy list that many systems offer.

 So how do you choose the key features most beneficial for your business?
 Start by asking yourself what’s important to your organization.
-It really boils down to how you want to communicate with your clientele.
+How do you want to communicate with your clientele?
 In what ways could the process in which you can answer inbound phone calls or return messages be improved?

-We usually end up with a top-five list of key features that our clients want from their phone systems, whether that is a VoIP business phone system or a cloud-based private branch exchange system.
-Note that none of the following are advanced features or additional features of a virtual phone system.
+Here is a top-five list of key features that our clients want from their business telephone systems, whether that is a VoIP business phone system or a cloud-based PBX (private branch exchange system).
+Note that none of the following are considered advanced features or additional features of virtual phone systems.

 - Call Routing